vodro/January2023/specification.md

 Conditional variables can be used to implement semaphores.
 Follow [this](https://github.com/angrave/SystemProgramming/wiki/Synchronization,-Part-5:-Condition-Variables) to implement semaphores using conditional variables.

-A sample program to test your semaphore implementation is given below:
+A sample program `producer_consumer.c` to test your semaphore implementation is given below:
 ```c
 #include "kernel/types.h"
 #include "kernel/stat.h"